 This 400 acres wide paysage springs with serenity and is perfect for walkers who enjoy the calm and getting lost in thought.
 A footbridge and water towers hide below the oak and beech canopies, and below the shade of conifers.
 If you love being overwhelmed by vast views, the house is both a place both for such appreciation and for rest.

 Cothele is a sight to behold, both of natural and cultural interest.
-Being a preserved house of Tudor, built mainly between the years of 1485–1627, it is verving with historical artifacts, tapestries, and armors which can be found in the house.
+Being a preserved house of Tudor, built mainly between the years of 1485–1627, it is verving with historical artifacts, tapestries, and armors that can be found in the house.
 England’s oldest domestic clock can be found here in its original position.

 The garden itself is a mixture of the formal and natural with terrace gardens upfront and orchard and lily ponds in the back.
 Here you’ll find the remnants of medieval spirit dwelling in stone dovecotes and stew ponds.
 You can stroll down the Tamar riverside and the Cotehele Quay, to cool off and enjoy the woodland steeped in light blossom smells.